 ‘The struggle is real’

 Expanding facilities, developing staff skills and investing in tech are difficult conquests to tackle with constraints such as financial budgets and limited resources.
-And the clock is ticking; it’s critical for businesses to ‘get with the times’ or face being left behind.
+And the clock is ticking; now more than ever it is critical for businesses to ‘get with the times’ or face being left behind.

-So, embrace the change!
-We’ve devised a list of cost-effective tips for you to step out of the stone-age and enter the cyber world.
+Businesses more embrace technological change.
+See below for a list of cost-effective tips for businesses to step out of the stone-age and enter the cyber world.

 “The interdisciplinary requirement of digital continues to grow.
 The possibilities created by combining data science, design and human science underscore the importance both of working cross-functionally and of driving customer-centricity into the everyday operations of the business.
 Many organizations have yet to unlock that potential.” – Francisco D’Souza, CEO at Cognizant